cryspen/hacl-packages/docs/reference/hacl/mac/index.md

 ````{group-tab} 128
 ```{note}
 Support for VEC128 is needed.
-Please see the <a href="https://tech.cryspen.com/hacl-packages/algorithms.html">HACL Packages book</a>.
+Please see the [HACL Packages book].
 ```
 ````

 ````{group-tab} 256
 ```{note}
 Support for VEC256 is needed.
-Please see the <a href="https://tech.cryspen.com/hacl-packages/algorithms.html">HACL Packages book</a>.
+Please see the [HACL Packages book].
 ```
 ````
 `````